alizohaib/draft-saa-ali/draft-saa-ali-quic.md

 --- abstract

 This document proposes an extension to the QUIC transport protocol to enable mid-connection server-side migration.
-It defines a new QUIC frame, the SERVER_ALTERNATE_ADDRESS frame, allowing servers to dynamically advertise alternate IP addresses to clients.
+It defines a new QUIC frame, the SERVER_ALTERNATE_ADDRESS frame, allowing servers to dynamically advertise alternate addresses to clients.
 This extension supports use cases such as privacy-preserving address rotation, censorship circumvention, and mid-connection load balancing, expanding beyond the one-time preferred address feature defined in RFC 9000.